The status of the coronavirus pandemic:

 In Latin America, coronavirus officially arrived on February 26th: a 61-year-old man who traveled to São Paulo from Italy.

 What is coronavirus?

-Coronaviruses are a large family of viruses which may cause illness in animals or humans.
+Coronaviruses are a large family of viruses that may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

 The disease caused by the new coronavirus was named COVID-19.

 On 9 January 2020, WHO published guidance for the detection of the novel coronavirus.
 This guidance is continually updated as more data becomes available.

 The most common symptoms of COVID-19 are fever, tiredness, and dry cough.
 Some patients may have aches and pains, nasal congestion, runny nose, sore throat, or diarrhea.
 These symptoms are usually mild and begin gradually.
 Some people become infected but don’t develop any symptoms and don’t feel unwell.
 Most people (about 80%) recover from the disease without needing special treatment.
 Around 1 out of every 6 people who get COVID-19 becomes seriously ill and develop difficulty breathing.